 If this clause is activated, then the lessee has 21 days from the determination notice to decide if they wish to exercise their option.

-What happens if you don’t exercise your option correctly?
+What happens if you don’t exercise your lease option correctly?

 Generally, if a lessee misses their option exercise window, then the option will lapse, unless the lessor agrees to formally extend the option exercise window.